Some geometric properties of Hilbert schemes of space curves

-In more concrete terms one can express this as follows.
-Let $\xi \in \HH(k)$ correspond to the ideal $\cI = \cJ \bigcap \cR$, where $\cJ$ is the $\CM$-part and $\cR$ is the punctual part , which are defined in the following way: The curve defined by $\cJ$ in $\P^3$ has no embedded or isolated points (we call such an ideal a CM-ideal) and $\cR = \bigcap Q_i$, where the $Q_i$ are primary to ideals $P_i$, which corresponds to different closed points in $\P^3$.
+\begin{theorem8.1} Suppose $d\geq 6$.
+Then $f(\phi(\xi)) = f(\xi)$ for all $\xi \in \HH(k)$ and all $\phi\in N$. \end{theorem8.1} \begin{remark*} In more concrete terms one can express this as follows.
+Let $\xi \in \HH(k)$ correspond to the ideal $\cI = \cJ \bigcap \cR$, where $\cJ$ is the $\CM$-part and $\cR$ is the punctual part which are defined in the following way: The curve defined by the ideal $\cJ$ in $\P^3$ has no embedded or isolated points (we call such an ideal a $\CM$-ideal in order to avoid the correct but awkward notation "locally Cohen - Macaulay") and $\cR = \bigcap Q_i$, where the $Q_i$ are primary to ideals $P_i$, which corresponds to different closed points in $\P^3$.